-Problem Possible Cause Diagnostics Can't register a server or sync a server Confirm that the Data Collector can "see" the phonehome port on the Database Server.
-At the command line of the server that can't sync or register: nmap -p port_number IP_address of database server For example: nmap -p 7705 71.197.6.197 Can't register a server or sync a server Confirm that the PhoneHome port is open on the firewall on the Database Server.
-At the command line of the Database Server: You should see output that specifies the port accepts connections.
-To open the port, run this command: sudo phonehome open-control-port Can't register a server or sync a server Ensure that the Data Collector has line- of-sight with the Database Server sudo tcptraceroute <ip_address_of database=""></ip_address_of> Can't register a server or sync a server Ensure the Data Collector can initiate an SSH session to the phonehome port on the Database Server sudo -u phonehome0 -s ssh -vvv -o StrictHostKeyChecking=no -p <control_port(usually_7705)> phonehome<device_id_of collector="">@<ip_address_of_database> Output should include:</ip_address_of_database></device_id_of></control_port(usually_7705)> Remote server string which specifies a version of OpenSSH SL1 trying various authentication methods until one succeeds or fails If authentication is attempted, this means that the Data Collector can establish a TCP connection on the control port to the Database Server

-Problem Possible Cause Diagnostics Can't register a server Ensure that tunnel service is running on the Data Collector. sudo systemctl status em7_ph tunnels.service If the services is not running, force a sync using the following command: sudo phonehome sync Problem with authentication Ensure that the Data Collector is registered with the Database Server.
+Problem Possible Cause Diagnostics Can't register a Confirm that the Data Collector can At the command line of the server that can't server or sync a "see" the phonehome port on the sync or register:

+Problem Possible Cause Diagnostics server Database Server. nmap -p port_number IP_address of_database_server For example: nmap -p 7705 71.197.6.197 Can't register a server or sync a server Confirm that the PhoneHome port is open on the firewall on the Database Server.
+At the command line of the Database Server: iptables -nL You should see output that specifies that the port accepts connections.
+To open the port, run this command: sudo phonehome open-control-port Can't register a server or sync a server Ensure that the Data Collector has line- of-sight with the Database Server sudo tcptraceroute <ip_address of_database=""></ip_address> Can't register a server or sync a server Ensure the Data Collector can initiate an SSH session to the phonehome port on the Database Server sudo -u phonehome0 -s ssh -vvv -o StrictHostKeyChecking=no -p <control_port(usually_7705)> phonehome<device_id_of collector="">@<ip_address_of database=""> Output should include:</ip_address_of></device_id_of></control_port(usually_7705)> Remote server string which specifies a version of OpenSSH SL1 trying various authentication methods until one succeeds or fails If authentication is attempted, this means that the Data Collector can establish a TCP connection on the control port to the Database Server Can't register a server Ensure that tunnel service is running on the Data Collector. sudo systemctl status em7_ph tunnels.service If the services is not running, force a sync using the following command: sudo phonehome sync Problem with authentication Ensure that the Data Collector is registered with the Database Server.
 Problem with authentication Check that that the public keys of the Data Collector (/home/phonehome0/.ssh/id_rsa.pub) are configured correctly.
-Ensure that the public keys of the Data Collector(/home/phonehome0/.ssh/id_rsa.pub) are present in the following places: On the Database Server, in /home/phonehome <id>/.ssh/authorized_keys On the Database Server, in /home/phonehome<id>/remote_key file On the Database Server, in the database table sysinfophonehome_devices, find the row for the Data Collector.
-The pub column should contain the public keys</id></id> Forgot to copy the token for a server phonehome token appliance_ID Confirm that Data Collector (s) and/or Message Collector(s) are successfully configured for PhoneHome At the command line of the Database Server: netstat -an grep -i listen grep "127.0.0." grep 7707 Output displays each Data Collector and Message Collector that is listening for PhoneHome communications.
+Ensure that the public keys of the Data Collector(/home/phonehome0/.ssh/id rsa.pub) are present in the following places: On the Database Server, in /home/phonehome <id>/.ssh/authorized keys On the Database Server, in</id>

+Problem Possible Cause Diagnostics /home/phonehome <id>/remote_key file On the Database Server, in the database table sysinfophonehome_devices, find the row for the Data Collector.
+The pub column should contain the public keys</id> Forgot to copy the token for a server phonehome token appliance_ID Confirm that Data Collector (s) and/or Message Collector(s) are successfully configured for PhoneHome At the command line of the Database Server: netstat -an grep -i listen grep "127.0.0." grep 7707 Output displays each Data Collector and Message Collector that is listening for PhoneHome communications.